 - RDS Databases – Back up RDS DB instances.
-This will use RDS snapshots and can be useful for backing up RDS databases together with other types of objects, or for anyone who wishes to backup RDS databases using CPM, in addition to or instead of using AWS automatic backup.
+This will use RDS snapshots and can be useful for backing up RDS databases together with other types of objects, or for anyone who wishes to backup RDS databases using N2WS, in addition to or instead of using AWS automatic backup.

 - Aurora Clusters – Aurora is similar to RDS but handles Aurora clusters.

 - Redshift Clusters – Manage Redshift Cluster snapshots.

 - DynamoDB Tables – Back up DynamoDB Tables.

 - Elastic File Systems – Back up EFSs.